saiyedsultana026-ops/Sultana-Saiyed-WEDE-Part-3/README.md

 **Module:** WEDE5020 - Web Development

 ## Project Overview
 Evolve Tennis Academy was founded by Danie van Zyl in 2021.
-With over 14 years of coaching expertise, the academy operates in two major South African hubs: Port Elizabeth and Johannesburg.
+With over 14 years of coaching experience, the academy operates in two major South African hubs: Port Elizabeth and Johannesburg.
 This website serves as a professional digital platform for the academy to showcase its prestige coaching services, qualified SATA-registered international and local coaches.